datanav/docs/pricing.rst

   In cases where integrated search is enabled and global pipes are durable, the data consumption of those global pipes will only increase by 5x.

-The fees for the Services are set out below in Dollar exclusive of VAT:
+The fees for the Services are set out below in USD exclusive of VAT:

 .. _pricing-developer: